Interface Array

 See Also:

-Note that usually you should prefer using DirectAccessible interface instead of this method, because that interface allows to quickly process sub-arrays with non-zero start offset.
-But if you are sure that your array is created by SimpleMemoryModel and is not a sub-array, this method provides the simplest way to access the underlying Java array.
+Note that usually you should prefer methods of DirectAccessible interface instead of this method, because that interface allows to quickly process sub-arrays with non-zero start offsets and mutable arrays, for which the length of underlying Java array (capacity) is usually greater than the actual AlgART array length.
+But if you are sure that your array is created by SimpleMemoryModel and is not a sub-array, this method provides the simplest way to receive an identical Java array maximally quickly.

 Returns: